MIDFIELDR/midfieldr/README.md

 v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 <!-- badges: end -->

-The goal of midfieldr is to provide tools for working with MIDFIELD data, a resource of longitudinal, de-identified, individual student unit records.
+The goal of midfieldr is to provide tools and guides for working with longitudinal data from the MIDFIELD database.

 ## Overview